easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 ### Parameters
 - x, y, width, height, alpha, etc (basic shape parameters)
+- rotation (float): rotation in radians
 - src / source (string): path or key to the image to display (default: "esg-icon")
-- rotation (float): rotation in radians
-- strokeWidth (int): width of the border in pixels
-- strokeColor (string): color of the border

 ### Note
 - natural width and height of the image are used if not specified